bluechristopher/baselines/topics/web-app/README.md

 ---

-## 3. Flask with Fibonacci Numbers and Factors
+## 3. Flask with Fibonacci Numbers and Factors -- JC1 Standard: within 8 min
 - Write a recursive version of `fib(n)`.
 Note that this will be **highly inefficient**, with **exponential time complexity**!
 - Write a function `factors(num)` that returns a **string** of all positive factors of `num`, e.g. `factors(6)` returns the string `1, 2, 3, 6`.
 - Display a table showing results for n = 0 to 20, with columns: n, fib(n), positive factors of fib(n).